Scindia pitches for international aviation hub in India | Business

 ''We must also make sure that there is a synergy between domestic departures and international departures.
 The slot allocation must be based on that.

-''I think we must take one or two airports and make a model of that... it is work in progress,'' the Union Civil Aviation Minister said.
+''I think, we must take one or two airports and make a model of that... it is a work in progress,'' the Union Civil Aviation Minister said.

-Speaking at a conference organised by industry body Assocham, Scindia said the country is expected to see a total of 400 million air travellers in the next 7 to 10 years.
+Speaking at a conference organised by industry body Assocham, Scindia said there were around 200 million air passengers, including domestic and international travellers, pre-pandemic and the number is expected to double to 400 million over the next 7 to 10 years. ''We need to ensure that more of our carriers get wide-body aircraft, point to point transport is what will really accrue value to each one of our airlines,'' Scindia said.

+''Let me tell you honestly, the way I see market dynamics evolving even though sometimes point to point travel may entail larger capital costs... travellers prefer going from point to point rather than going through two or three locations to reach their destination.
+Our geographical advantage is there,'' the minister noted.

 He also said there are tremendous growth opportunities for domestic airlines and they are expected to have a fleet of 1,200 planes in five years.